AI SEO

 AI SEO focuses on optimization FOR AI systems, not the use of AI tools WITHIN traditional SEO processes.
 This distinction defines the scope of the discipline.

-- Not focused on AI-assisted SEO workflows
+- Not AI-assisted SEO

-- Not focused on keyword list optimization
+- Not keyword list optimization

-- Not focused on traditional backlink strategies
+- Not backlink strategies

-Contextual Links
+AI SEO: Contextual Links

 This page serves as a stable semantic anchor for the entity AI SEO in AI systems and vector indices.